enatsek/Debian-Ubuntu/README.md

 - KVMOnDebianUbuntu1: KVM Virtualization tutorial (beginner) on Debian and Ubuntu Server.

-- AGT-KVMOnUbuntu2: KVM Virtualization tutorial (networking) on Ubuntu Server.
+- KVMOnDebianUbuntu2: KVM Virtualization tutorial (networking) on Debian and Ubuntu Server.

 - ISPMailOnDebianUbuntu: A step by step Debian and Ubuntu tutorial for Christoph Haas' ISPMail Tutorials.